Top Online Educational Leadership Degree Programs

 School Law and Policy: This course covers the legal basis of education.
 You’ll study the foundations of school law and how it impacts policy.
 And, you’ll delve into practical considerations – like common school legal situations and preventive measures.

-How Long Does It Take to Earn a Degree in Educational Leadership?
+How Long Does It Take You to Earn a Degree in Educational Leadership?

-A Master’s in education leadership program may take about two years to earn.
-PhD or Ed.D. programs in educational leadership could take three to five years, or longer.
-Program length depends on factors like whether you study full time or part time.
+An M.Ed. leadership program may take you about two years to complete.
+A PhD or Ed.D. program in educational leadership could take you three to five years.
+It could take you longer, depending.
+Your program length will depend on factors like whether you study full time or part time.

-Educational Leadership Degrees That Could be Earned in 12 Months
+Educational Leadership Degrees That You Could Earn in 12 Months

 |George Washington University||Post Master’s Certificate||18||Multiple||12|

-The Cost of Earning an Educational Leadership Degree Program
+The Cost of Earning an M.Ed Leadership Degree

-NCES states the average annual cost of attending a public, four-year school was $19,189.
-At private and for-profit schools, the average cost was 39,529.
-Compare tuition for these schools offering educational leadership programs:
+According to the NCES, you will find the average annual cost of attending a public, four year school is $19,189.
+If you attend a private or for profit school, the average cost is $39,529.
+Below, you can compare the tuition for these schools offering educational leadership programs:

 Top Schools That Offer Educational Leadership Online Degree Programs

-NCES lists 725 institutions with general educational leadership and administration programs.
-From those schools, students were awarded 28,849 degrees in 2016 (the most recent data).
-The most common educational leadership degree awarded was the Master’s (65%).
+You can see the NCES lists 725 institutions with general educational leadership and administration programs.
+From those schools, you will find the students were awarded 28,849 degrees in 2016 (the most recent data).
+The most common educational leadership degree awarded, you will find, was an M.Ed.
+(65%).

 |School||2016 Degrees awarded||2018/19 Graduate Tuition|